icanflywheniwant/Collection-of-Courses-and-Projects/IBM Data Science Professional Certificate/Housing Price Predictions/README.md

-# Data Analysis with Python
+# Housing Price Predictions

 ## About
-This is the seventh of the ten Courses in the certification.

-Topics covered include:
+The topics covered while making the final peer review project for the course on Data Analysis with Python:

 - collecting and importing data
 - cleaning, preparing & formatting data
 - data frame manipulation